KyleAMathews/typography.js/README.md

 * If you publish your own, create a PR to add it here!

 ## Plugins
-Plugins are functions that extend the core Typography engine to add specialized styles e.g. for code or tables.
-Currently there's one plugin available, `typography-plugin-code`.
+plugins are functions that extend or modify the core typography engine. they can change how headers are styled or add specialized styles e.g. for code or tables.  currently there's one plugin available, `typography-plugin-code`.

 To use the Code plugin, first install using NPM.